WKawin/Forkable_Strings/README.md

 ### Proposition 4.17:
 A string w is forkable if and only if there is a closed fork F |- w for which margin(F) ≥ 0.

-For the case of characteristic strings not having 0 is the trivial case and in a process of proving other than that I now separate the proof in two parts following the original proof in the paper. (<--- I am here and soon to move to the next step.)
+For the case of characteristic strings not having 0 is the trivial case [DONE] and in a process of proving other than that I now separate the proof in two parts following the original proof in the paper.

 (->) If a string w is forkable then there is a closed fork F |- w for which margin(F) ≥ 0.
- - build Function "toClosedFork" to have the unique prefix fork
+ - build Function "toClosedFork" to have the unique prefix fork [BUILT]
- - prove that the output has at least two tines having reach greater than or equal to 0
+ - prove that the output has at least two tines having reach greater than or equal to 0 [now I am proving this]
  - point out that these two tines are prefixes of those of two logest ones in the original fork

 (<-) If there is a closed fork F |- w for which margin(F) ≥ 0 then a string w is forkable.